elastic/integrations/packages/cribl/docs/README.md

             2. Set the **Namespace** to `default`.

-            3. Fill in the conditional to specify the Cribl `_index` source field.
+            3. Fill in the conditional to specify the Cribl `datatype` source field.

             ![Reroute processor](../img/custom-pipeline-reroute-processor.png)